dasch-swiss/dsp-docs/docs/developers/getting-started.md

 dsp-tools xmlupload rosetta.xml
 ```

-You can then look at the data in DSP-APP at [http://0.0.0.0:4200/](http://0.0.0.0:4200/).
+You can then look at the data in a browser at the address [http://0.0.0.0:4200/](http://0.0.0.0:4200/).

 From time to time, you have to upgrade DSP-TOOLS to the latest version.
-This is done with
+This is done in a Terminal window with the command

 ```bash
 pip3 install -upgrade dsp-tools
 ```

 That's it, already!

 ## Install DSP: Instructions for developers